Factions are unions of players fighting or working for the same goal. They can be governments, outlaws, companies, etc.

 The minimum limits are:

 If the capital falls below 75% of the initial capital as reported on the Faction Status Overview (see capital amount by type in Factions: Faction Assets), then the faction owner and the faction leader are notified through the general events and faction events menus/clients respectively.
-If the capital falls under 50% of the initial capital, Bankruptcy is declared.

 If bankruptcy is declared, the faction is disbanded automatically.

 The faction assets are sold to the market for their current market value, after a random delay between 7 and 31 days for each asset.
 Specific factions assets (see list in Factions: Faction Assets) will be destroyed after being sold.
-NPCs owned by the faction become owned by the supervisor, manager (if there is no supervisor) or become unowned if there is no manager and supervisor.
+NPCs and creatures owned by the faction become owned by the supervisor, manager (if there is no supervisor) or are destroyed if there is no manager and supervisor.
 The value of Raw Materials in the faction is not included.
 The money gathered with the selling is called the bankrupt capital.
 Each player owning some stocks of the faction will receive some money as follow.
 If one owns X stocks, then one will receive:

 Each faction member will be notified of the faction dissolution and they will be listed as "neutral".
 Then the faction will be deleted and will disappear from the factions list.
 All associated factions privileges will be lost.